The Fallen World War II

 Jack Jones – The only son of Thoresby Colliery Under-manager, Jack suffered with rheumatic fever in his youth.
 He passed fit to join the army in India but suffered a recurrence of this disease and died.
 Eric, Jack and I (Dennis Wood) spent many hours walking along the River Maun and in Sherwood Forest, stopping to swim in the river or throw a cricket ball.
 Eric played in Edwinstowe Cricket Club’s Second XI and always carried a cricket ball.

-Jack Lacey – Jack worked for Farmer Greenfield who missed his youthful vigour and strength after he enlisted.
-Jack’s family lived in a cottage, now dismantled, along a track opposite Sherwood Grange Nursing Home.
+Jeff Lacey – Jeff worked for Farmer Greenfield who missed his youthful vigour and strength after he enlisted.
+Jeff’s family lived in a cottage, now dismantled, along a track opposite Sherwood Grange Nursing Home.

 Ernest Reddish – Ernest, a qualified teacher, worked at a Worksop school before training as an RAF Navigator.